What is the Azure free account?

 If you move to pay-as-you-go pricing before the end of 30 days, you won’t lose your credit.
 When you move to pay as you go, any credit you have remaining will still be available for the full 30 days from when you created your free account.

-All you need is a phone number, a credit card or a debit card, and a Microsoft account or a GitHub account.
+All you need is a phone number, a credit card or a debit card (non-prepaid), and a Microsoft account or a GitHub account.
+Only credit cards are accepted in Hong Kong and Brazil.

 You can sign up with either a Microsoft account or a GitHub account.

-You can now sign up using the “Sign-in options” link on the Azure sign-in page.
-When you, as a GitHub user, first sign into a Microsoft product with your credentials, GitHub will ask for your permission to consent.
+Use the "Sign in with GitHub" option on the Azure sign-in page.
+When you first sign into a Microsoft product with your credentials, GitHub will ask for your permission to consent.
 GitHub will share with Microsoft the name and public and private email addresses on your GitHub account to check if you already have a Microsoft account.
 If it looks like you already have an account, you’ll have the option to use that account and add your GitHub account as a login method.
 Otherwise, a new account will be created and linked to the GitHub account.

 Microsoft is committed to user privacy.
 The request for profile information is used to check for the presence of an existing Microsoft account and to create an account if needed.
 Once your information enters the Microsoft ecosystem, it’s protected by the Microsoft terms of service and isn’t shared without your permission.
 Connecting a GitHub identity to a Microsoft account will not give Microsoft any code access.

 The Azure free account provides access to all Azure services and does not block customers from building their ideas into production.
-The Azure free account includes certain services—and certain amounts of those services—for free.
+The Azure free account includes certain types of specific services—and certain amounts of those services—for free.
 To enable your production scenarios, you may need to use resources beyond the free amounts.
-You’ll be billed for those additional resources at pay-as-you-go rates.
+If you choose to move to pay as you go, you’ll be billed for those additional resources at pay-as-you-go rates.

 Are the free account, free services, and $200 credit available internationally?